keithrbennett/keithrbennett.github.io/_posts/2018-08-04-using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 * [StackOverflow](https://stackoverflow.com/users/501266/keith-bennett)
 * [Twitter](https://twitter.com/keithrbennett)

+Also, for more information about labmdas, feel free to check out my Ruby lambdas presentation at https://speakerdeck.com/keithrbennett/ruby-lambdas-functional-conf-bangalore-oct-2014 (slideshow PDF) and https://www.youtube.com/watch?v=R9Wjbt6K5yQ (video).

 ----

 ### Footnotes

+(1) One might ask what else _is_ there about lambdas other than varying behavior, but there _are_ other reasons to use them in Ruby.
+For example, they can be used:

+* as nested functions
+* as truly private functions (which, unlike private methods, cannot be accessed with `send`
+* for self invoking anonymous functions to hide variables
+* for defining functions where methods cannot be defined (e.g. in some RSpec code)
+* for defining classes dynamically with the `class...end` notation which may be easier to understand than the `define_method` approach.
+* for chaining operations, as in an array of lambdas

-(1) Polymorphism by inheritance is a key characteristic of object oriented design whereby, by virtue of having a common ancestor in the class hierarchy that contains the method in question, objects of different classes can respond to the same message (typically identified by a method or function name) differently.
+(2) Polymorphism by inheritance is a key characteristic of object oriented design whereby, by virtue of having a common ancestor in the class hierarchy that contains the method in question, objects of different classes can respond to the same message (typically identified by a method or function name) differently.
 This can be a nice design in some cases, but in others it is an overly heavy handed solution to a simple problem, as it forces the developer to create multiple classes in a class hierarchy.

-(2) To be more precise, Ruby supports polymorphism by inheritance, but not by checking the class hierarchy like most OO languages do.
+(3) To be more precise, Ruby supports polymorphism by inheritance, but not by checking the class hierarchy like most OO languages do.
 Instead, it is using duck typing, and merely calls the method by name; since a subclass will be able to call its superclass' method by default, it works.

-(3) The omission of the `fetcher` and `fetch_notifier` parameters from the constructor is intentional.
+(4) The omission of the `fetcher` and `fetch_notifier` parameters from the constructor is intentional.
 The constructor is intended to be used directly by the caller only when the subclassing approach is used; for lambdas the static method `create_with_callables` should be used.